THE FILIAL PIETY SUTRA:

 8. THE KINDNESS OF ALWAYS THINKING OF THE CHILD WHEN IT HAS TRAVELLED FAR

-The death of loved ones is difficult
+The death of loved ones is difficult to endure.

 But separation is also painful.